Frequently Asked Questions

 You can see what you've earned on your "Account" page, as well as details of completed assignments, payments and cash prizes that have been allocated to you.
 It may take up to 24 hours for this information to be updated after you have completed an assignment, so please do not worry if it does not show up immediately.

 Payments are calculated on the last day of each month.
 There is a threshold of £12 in your Viewsbank account balance that must be reached in order for you to receive cash payment.
 Any earnings accrued during a month are paid on the second Tuesday of the following month, provided that the threshold has been reached.
 Any earnings below the threshold amount will be carried over to the following month.
+You will only be paid for earnings that have accrued during the previous calendar month.
+Any earnings accrued after the end of the month but before pay day will be paid the following month, again provided you are over the £12 threshold.

 Payments are transferred from us to your PayPal account.
 This is because it is one of the safest, fastest, and most secure ways to pay online.
 Your financial details are never shared with us.
 You will receive a PayPal email alert notifying you when a deposit has been made to your account.